k1b0oka/k1b0oka/README.md

       These prefects put on blue shirts while the councillors wear white tagged ones for easy identification.

-             HEAD PREFECT MENGO SENIOR SCHOOL( MUBIRU DANIEL)
+             HEAD PREFECT MENGO SENIOR SCHOOL( MUBIRU DANIEL) He is doing Math,Economics,Entrepreneurship and ICT in S5 N.

-       He had been inspired by a famous politician Robert Kyagulanyi Sentamu aka (BOBI WINE)
+       He was inspired by a famous politician Robert Kyagulanyi Sentamu aka (BOBI WINE)
        He had support from friends.
        He possessed confidenceand trust.

-                                          EXPERINCE DURING CAMPAIGNS
-                                    Scary,sleepless nights,tensions and worry
+             HEAD GIRL( Hon Nakkazi Mary)
+             INSPIRATION
+She was inspired Agaba Doreck the former headgirl of Mengo Senior School She was inspired by the good communication skills presented by various leaders.

                                     SPEAKER
+The current speaker is  Hon Kasozi Stephen 2023-2024.

+INSPIRATION
 He loved Public Gatherings.
 The way the people who conducted them used to behave, give strong speeches and encouraging words.
 When he  joined Mengo Senior School, his inspiration was Sello Julius Malema one of the famous politicians in South Africa .
 He is determined by courageosness.
-    SPEAKER

                                     HOW HAVE YOU WORKED ?
- He has been humbleand and disciplined.
+ I have been humble and disciplined.
- Undersytanding his people, consulting teachers where he has challenges,being coperative,listening to the ideas and bringing them close eliminating fear
+ Understanding his people, consulting teachers where he has challenges,being coperative,listening to the ideas and bringing them close eliminating fear.

                         WHAT HAVE YOU LEARNT ?